—from The Secret Book of Awakening 1: Essays on Esoteric Religious Completion,

 The sage knows that it is in his not-knowing that he is blessed and made his big comeback to wholeness, which is Tao.
 ‘Not-knowing’ is the mental aspect of nonaction.
 When we say the sage doesn’t know, it doesn’t mean the sage doesn’t know anything.
 It means he doesn’t cling to any concepts or situations as having an ultimate import in themselves.
 The sage engages fully in life, at ease with its flux and flow, successes and disappointments.

-The sage is not upset by all the things that he has to do.
+The sage is not upset by the various things he has to do.
 A sage might have a family and need to earn a significant living to support them.
 The sage may have a complicated, challenging job with problematic situations.
 Whether life is simple or complex, the sage does his best, then proceeds to not worry about it.
 He simply acts and does what needs be done and not a bit more.
 He knows when enough is enough.
 For the sage, neuroses can be said to have been put to rest.
 Not by avoiding, but by properly engaging life: the practice of nonaction.

 If we want to know Tao, we will need to stop practicing the pseudo-Tao of being against complexity or an active life.
 To know Tao, we handle matters as best we can without overthinking them.
 Overdoing fills our lives with the fuzz of confusion and makes it difficult for inborn harmony to arise.